 Plus, Google web pages penalizes for slow-loading times.
 This means all the SEO juice in the world won’t help you if you’re dealing with a sticky website.
 Easy ways to improve load time include reducing file sizes, changing your web hosting provider, or optimizing images for your site.

 Every marketer knows that a consistent brand identity can lead to great things.
 This is primarily because consistent visuals and messaging give your prospects and customers a strong sense of what your brand is all about.
-Beyond this, consistency is important because it will keep your prospects engaged.
-Two-thirds find it frustrating when content doesn’t synchronize across their devices—leading to dropped sales and lower revenue.
+Beyond this, consistency is important because it will keep shoppers engaged.
+Two-thirds find it frustrating when content doesn’t synchronize across their devices — leading to dropped sales and lower revenue.